Julie Peasgood

-Biography
+Early life

 Peasgood was born to working-class parents from Northern England.
 Her mother had started work as a tightrope walker and juggler in Bertram Mills Circus.
-There she had met her father, who was a welfare officer for the Grimsby Dock Labour Board.
-Peasgood was educated at Grimsby's Wintringham School.
+There she had met her father Sid, who was a welfare officer for the Grimsby Dock Labour Board.

+Peasgood was educated at Grimsby's Wintringham Grammar School, leaving at age 16.
+She had two elder sisters, who became teachers.
+She lived at 12 Lyndhurst Avenue.

 After leaving school she worked in a fish and chip shop in Cleethorpes before training at the Arts Educational School in Golden Lane, London.
 She left the school shortly before her course finished to take the title role in 'Cherryripe and the Lugworm Digger', which was the first in the series 'Seven Faces of Woman' for ITV.

+Personal life

 She is the mother of the actress Kate McEnery by her first marriage to Peter McEnery, whom she acted opposite in Ron Daniel's Royal Shakespeare Company production of Pericles in 1979.
 She has been married since 1998 to actor Patrick Pearson.
 Her niece, Emily Peasgood, is an Ivors Composers Awards winning composer and sound artist.